 And as our family grew, our needs for our home changed.
 Our minds changed 101 times on whether we wanted to stay or move.
 And big costly decisions, like our bathroom, just got pushed further down the list.

 Fast forward to six months ago.
 Our bathroom had basically made the decision for us as tiles were falling off the wall and we were bordering some serious water damage if we didn’t do something.

 Our only issue now was that we had no time to complete this project ourselves in a timely manner.
 As being without a toilet and shower for any period of time was going to be a nightmare.

 Up till now, we’ve done 95% of our renovations ourselves, apart from the odd trade when we couldn’t legally do something ourselves.

-We have chipped away at our renovation as we could afford what we wanted. and have learnt some hard lessons along the way to always save for what you want, rather than cheap out.
+We have chipped away at our renovation as we could afford what we wanted.
+We have learnt some hard lessons along the way to always save for what you want, rather than cheap out.

-Thankfully, after a year of back and forward over whether we would extend up, we had been saving our little bums off and when that fell through, we had the money to take on this renovation of the bathroom then and there.
+We had been saving our little bums off, and spent a year of back and forward over whether we would extend up.
+When that fell through, we had the money to take on this renovation of the bathroom then and there.